-Creativity Culture & Education (CCE) has commissioned Nimble Fish to devise and deliver a three-year training and mentoring scheme for artists and entrepreneurs in Lithuania, as part of a nation-wide Creative Partnerships programme.
-The work continues through 2014 and follows a successful pilot project delivered in early 2011, co-sponsored by The British Council.
-Additional Nimble Fish-led work along these lines has also begun in Germany, Norway, Taiwan and South Korea.
+Creativity Culture & Education (CCE) commissioned Nimble Fish to devise and deliver a three-year arts-led training and mentoring scheme for artists and entrepreneurs in Lithuania, as part of a nation-wide Creative Partnerships programme.
+The work ran from 2011-2014.
+Additional Nimble Fish-led work along these lines also ran in Wales, Germany, Norway, Taiwan and South Korea.

-The Re:Authoring Project is works with writers and audiences to reinvigorate the live presentation of non-performative writing (ie, novels, short stories, works of non-fiction).
-The Project has worked with about 40 writers and presented work at festivals and in bespoke settings, supported by public and private funding.
+From 2010-14, The ReAuthoring Project worked with writers and audiences to reinvigorate the live presentation of non-performative writing (ie, novels, short stories, works of non-fiction).
+The Project worked with more than 60 writers and presented work at festivals and in bespoke settings, supported by public and private funding.
 See the Project web site for more details.

 A New Direction selected Nimble Fish as one of 14 leading arts companies to deliver The Biggest Learning Opportunity on Earth, a unique programme of Olympic-themed work to 140 schools across London in 2010 and 2011.
 Our project, Culture Detectives, took place in nine schools as a unique exploration of identity and community.
 The company also contributed original work to an arts-led festival based on the project, in conjunction with Emergency Exit Arts and Punchdrunk.
 Culture Detectives has also been picked up as a teacher training process to help newly-qualified teachers explore issues of culture, diversity, difference and how to create valuable conversations around these issues.